Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

-{\bf Final remarks.}--- PDW states have received much interest in connection to the pesudogap phase in cuprate superconductors~\cite{Fradkin:15}.
+{\bf Conclusions.}-- PDW states have received much interest in connection to the pesudogap phase in cuprate superconductors~\cite{Fradkin:15,Agterberg:20}.
 There, strong Coulomb correlations are widely thought to play a pivotal role, although the exact mechanism by which they drive PDW remains an open question.
+PDW order has also been proposed in other strongly correlated systems, such as doped $U(1)$ quantum spin liquid~\cite{Yang:21}.
 The FFLO states proposed even earlier~\cite{Fulde:64,Larkin:65} do not rely on strong correlations, but require a finite Zeeman field such that the weak Cooper pairing develops a center of mass momentum.
-In this study, we have provided a new intrinsic mechanism for the development of PDW phases in the absence of external magnetic field, in nearly flat band multiorbital superconductors.
-We argued that, under appropriate circumstance, the superfluid weight may receive a large negative quantum geometric contribution, which promotes the formation of Cooper pairing with real space phase modulation, i.e. the PDW states.
-Our study opens a new route in the search for PDW phases in superconductors, and may be particularly relevant to the superconducting phase in twisted bilayer graphene and the like.
+In this study, we have provided a new intrinsic mechanism for the stabilization of PDW phases in the absence of external magnetic field, in nearly flat band multiorbital superconductors.
+We argued that, under appropriate circumstance, the superfluid weight may receive a large negative quantum geometric contribution, which promotes the formation of Cooper pairing with real space phase modulation, i.e.~the PDW order.
+Our study opens a new route in the search for PDW phases in superconductors, and may be particularly relevant to the superconductivity in twisted bilayer graphene and the like.
+Yet to be explored, the Bloch quantum geometry may have the potential to empower other exotic phases of matter.
+However, caution is needed as our study has relied on the mean-field BCS approach to what is essentially a strong coupling superconductor.
+It is unclear what a more serious theoretical technique more suitable for strong coupling superconductors could reveal to us.
+This will be an interesting direction to further investigate.

-{\bf Note added.} In the process of completing this manuscript, we became aware of a proposal of quantum geometry induced FFLO state in the presence of external magnetic field~\cite{Kitamura:22}.
+{\bf Note added.} In the process of completing this manuscript, we became aware of a study which discusses the impact of quantum geometry on the FFLO states in the presence of external magnetic field~\cite{Kitamura:22}.
+However, the authors did not discuss the intrinsic formation of PDW order which occurs without the influence of external field.
+After our work was initially posted as arXiv: 2208.02285, another work with similar idea appeared~\cite{Jiang:23}.

-{\bf Acknowledgements} We acknowledge helpful discussions with Shuai Chen and Wen Sun.
+{\bf Acknowledgements} We acknowledge helpful discussions with Shuai Chen, Wen Sun and Zhiqiang Wang.
 This work is supported by NSFC under grant No.~11904155, the Guangdong Provincial Key Laboratory under Grant No.~2019B121203002, the Guangdong Science and Technology Department under Grant 2022A1515011948, and a Shenzhen Science and Technology Program (Grant No. KQTD20200820113010023).
 Computing resources are provided by the Center for Computational Science and Engineering at Southern University of Science and Technology.

 \onecolumngrid